Spotify Advertising Guide

 Audio adverts increase ad recall by up to 24%

-On average, users listen to songs on Spotify for 148 minutes daily
+On average, users listen to songs on Spotify for 2 hours daily, with paid users listening for longer

 How to reach Spotify audiences